deja-vu-platform/deja-vu/README.md

 Each cliché and sample is its own node project.
 Like any other node project, you need to run `npm install` to install dependencies.
 Since we use TypeScript, you also need to run `typings install` to install type dependencies.
 We use Grunt to compile and run the code.
-To build a library do `grunt lib`, to build a cliche `grunt dv-mean:lib`, to run a sample `grunt dv-mean:test`.
+To build a library do `grunt lib` and to build a cliche `grunt dv-mean:lib`.
+You can also see a "development" page for a cliche with `grunt dv-mean:test`.
+The development page will display all widgets.

+To run a sample do `npm start`.
 You also need to start the mongo daemon before running any cliche, to do so run `mongod`.
 To check the sample visit `http://localhost:3000`